acoomans/ACReuseQueue/README.md

                                               bundle:nil
                             forObjectReuseIdentifier:@"button"];

+## Documentation

+If you have [appledoc](http://gentlebytes.com/appledoc/) installed, you can generate the documentation by running the corresponding target.

 ## Demo

 The _ACReuseQueueDemo_ target contains an example application to compare the performance with and without the reuse queue.
 You should preferably run the app on an actual device.